General Data Protection Regulation – What is it, and what does it mean for Australians?

 - Have a regular income deposited into your personal bank account for at least 90 days

 - Have a direct personal number

 If that sounds like you then you’re ready to apply!
-Good People Bad Credit does the hard work for you by finding the best loan for you from a range of trustworthy lenders.
-Whether you’re looking for unsecured personal loans, bad credit loans, cash loans, short term loans no credit check required, or just a general personal loan, Good People Bad Credit is the best loan finding service around.
+Good People Bad Credit does the hard work for you by working with a range of trustworthy lenders.
+Whether you’re looking for unsecured personal loans, bad credit loans, cash loans, short term loans no credit check required, or just a general personal loan, Good People Bad Credit is the best loan finder service around.